Like the Academy Awards, but for Children's Librarians

 At the beginning of each year the American Library Association honors outstanding books and materials for children and teens.
 Recognized worldwide for the high quality they represent, the ALA Youth Media Awards guide parents, educators, librarians, and others in selecting the best materials for youth.
 Selected by committees composed of librarians and other literature and media experts, the awards encourage original and creative work in the field of children’s and young adult literature and media.

-The 2019 Youth Media Award announcements took place at the Washington State Convention Center on Monday, January 28, 2019 at 8:00 AM, Pacific Time.
+The 2018 Youth Media Award announcements took place at the Colorado Convention Center on Monday, February 12, at 8:00 AM, Mountain Time (that is 7:00 AM, Pacific Time, for those of us in California).

 Newbery Medal and Honor Books